Tnathanoj/save-simon/sti/README.md

 	-- Translation would normally be based on a player's x/y local translateX = 0
 	local translateY = 0

 	-- Draw Range culls unnecessary tiles
-	map:setDrawRange(translateX, translateY, windowWidth, windowHeight)
+	map:setDrawRange(-translateX, -translateY, windowWidth, windowHeight)

 	-- Draw the map and all objects within map:draw()

 	-- Draw Collision Map (useful for debugging) love.graphics.setColor(255, 0, 0, 255)
-	map:drawWorldCollision(collision)
+	map:box2d_draw()

 	-- Reset color
 	love.graphics.setColor(255, 255, 255, 255)
 end
 ```

 ## Requirements

-This library requires LÖVE 0.9.1 and Tiled 0.10.1.
+This library recommends LÖVE 0.9.2 or 0.10.0 and Tiled 0.14.1.
 If you are updating from an older version of Tiled, please re-export your Lua map files.

 ## License

-This code is licensed under the [**MIT Open Source License**][MIT].
+This code is licensed under the [**MIT/X11 Open Source License**][MIT].
 Check out the LICENSE file for more information.

 [Tiled]: http://www.mapeditor.org/
 [LOVE]: https://www.love2d.org/